aboyalejandro/data-projects/data_engineering/weather_pipeline/README.md

 # gcp

-After creating service accounts and setting up the buckets, the parquets are added to Google Cloud Storage.
+After creating service accounts and setting up the bucket, the parquets are added to Google Cloud Storage.

 ![alt text](images/gcp.png)